micka-coder/talmedia/tanakh/judges/tanakh-judges-chapter-11-rashi_en.md

 ### passuk 17
 <b> Please allow me to traverse your country.</b> From south to north, in order to enter the land of Canaan.
 <b>To the king of Moav as well.</b> Whose country bordered the extremity of the land of Edom, east of Edom, and south of Eretz Yisroel.
-<b>And he refused.</b> Moshe alludes to this in the Torah, "As perpetrated against me by the Bnei Essav residing at Sair, and the Moavites residing at Ar."<sup>2</sup><i class="footnote">Devarim, 2:29.</i> Just as Edom refused them permission to pass, so did Moav refuse them permission to pass.
+<b>And he refused.</b> Moshe alludes to this in the Torah, "As perpetrated against me by the Bnei Eisov residing at Sair, and the Moavites residing at Ar."<sup>2</sup><i class="footnote">Devarim, 2:29.</i> Just as Edom refused them permission to pass, so did Moav refuse them permission to pass.

 ### passuk 18
 <b> They then continued through the wilderness</b> from west to east, along the southern borders of Edom and Moav.